Poems

 of Proust, a magnifying glass (she always said

-she felt small around me).
-Encased in glass,
+she felt small around me

 a well-worn axe: every day after she left